bigcode-project/starcoder/chat/README.md

 # Fine-tuning StarCoder for chat-based applications

-This is a fully-working example to fine-tune StarCoder on multi-turn dialogues like those curated from OpenAssistant.
+This is a fully-working example to fine-tune StarCoder on a corpus of multi-turn dialogues and thus enable a chatty coding assistant.

 ## Getting started